aisingapore/TagUI/docs/reference.rst

 get_files()
 ********************
-Returns an array of the list of files and folders in a given folder.
+Returns an array of files and folders in a given folder.
 Both relative and absolute paths supported.

 *Examples*